Speech by Commissioner Luis A. Aguilar: Advocating for Greater Federal and State Securities Regulatory Cooperation and Collaboration

-Before I begin, let me start by issuing the standard disclaimer that the views I express today are my own, and do not necessarily reflect the views of the Securities and Exchange Commission, my fellow Commissioners, or members of the staff.
+Before I begin, let me start by issuing the standard disclaimer that the views I express today are my own, and do not necessarily reflect the views of the

 Much of your diligence and hard work is unsung and unheralded.
 The frauds you have prevented and the investors you have protected are triumphs that should be celebrated.
 There is no truer testament to your hard work.
 I applaud you.

 The difficult work that you do on a daily basis in the face of inadequate resources, ancient technology, and outsized opponents is honorable.
 Regulator bashing is current sport in DC.
 While I don't mind critics who keep the

 My time with you today is limited and I want to keep my remarks focused.
 I think it is important that regulators come together to combine forces and pursue our common goals.
 I want to talk to you about a few opportunities I see on the horizon.